Seagate/cortx-experiments/daos+cortx/docs/setup_daos.md

     ```mkdir /mnt/daos```

-    One may use other mount-    point or directory creation as well.
+    One may use other mount-point or directory as well.

     ```mount -t tmpfs -o size=XXG tmpfs /mnt/daos```